 Museum of Illusions

-With dozens of bright tableaus designed to play for the camera, the Museum of Illusions is a Hollywood museum you do for the ‘gram.
+With dozens of bright tableaus designed to play for the camera, the Museum of Illusions is a one of those LA museums you do for the ‘gram.
 Defy gravity and your followers’ expectations in the Upside Down House.
 Hide amongst behemoth knickknacks in the Giant’s House, where you can step into the world’s biggest shoes.

 For those seeking a fun activity for kids in a broad age range, this vibrant Hollywood museum may be just the trick.